nikogura/nikogura.com/IAM-Beyond_AWS.md

 This part was easy.
 Look at any AWS SDK in the STS section.
 This has to be a service in my VPC that has the power to grant roles.

 I based authentication based on asymmetric crypto keys that were already in use on everybody's laptops- SSH keys that people already had in place.
 Basically I worked out how SSH uses the keys to authenticate, and duplicated that mechanism in code.
-If you were you demonstrably enough for SSH, then you were you enough for the system.
+If you could prove you're you well enough for SSH, well, thats good enough for me.

 ### Impersonate the AWS Metadata service